7 Best & Brightest Headlamps Compared – A Thorough Review

 The tint of the light is neutral or warm.
 The light pattern is wide with an orange peel reflector.
 The light can still easily light up 140+ meters away at a turbo setting.

-Sofirn includes a 18350 short body tube with the light kit to use a 18350 or CR123 battery and make this light even smaller in profile.
+Sofirn includes an 18350 short body tube with the light kit to use a 18350 or CR123 battery and make this light even smaller in profile.

-Some downsides of this great and cheap headlight.
-With a maximum output of 1200 lumen, the SP40 is not the brightest L-shape headlamp and after a couple of minutes it will drop down to 450 lumens to protect the light from overheating.
+Some downsides to this great and cheap headlight.
+With a maximum output of 1200 lumen, the SP40 is not the brightest L-shape headlamp and after a couple of minutes, it will drop down to 450 lumens to protect the light from overheating.

 What You Get: 1x Headlamp, 1x USB Cable, 2 x Spare O rings, 1 x Headband, 1 x Clip, 1 X 18650 Tube, 1 X 18350 Battery Inserted.